tidepool-org/datica-policies-jamdocs/docs/policies.md

 ## Incident Response Policy

-Datica has implemented an information security incident response plan and detailed process to provide an effective, efficient, and orderly approach to managing incidents (security-related and otherwise).
-The incident response plan must, at a minimum, provide documentation of the procedures to be taken by Datica staff members in the event of an incident, ensure that the incident is efficiently and systematically handled and communicated to the appropriate parties, facilitate the rapid recovery of the affected systems and identification of the cause of the incident, and provide a clear path for adopting preventive measures designed to address future incidents.
+Tidepool has implemented an information security incident response plan and detailed process to provide an effective, efficient, and orderly approach to managing incidents (security-related and otherwise).
+The incident response plan must, at a minimum, provide documentation of the procedures to be taken by Tidepool staff members in the event of an incident, ensure that the incident is efficiently and systematically handled and communicated to the appropriate parties, facilitate the rapid recovery of the affected systems and identification of the cause of the incident, and provide a clear path for adopting preventive measures designed to address future incidents.
 Ultimately the Chief Security Officer or delegate is the owner of this plan and its implementation.
 The plan was developed to meet compliance obligations including:

 * Effectively and quickly identify the nature of the incident, its scope and severity.
 * Identify a single point of coordination and communication.